Decision: to agree to authorise the disposal of the land South of Steele Avenue, Greenhithe and delegate authority to:

 Cabinet Committee consultation planned or undertaken

-The proposed decision will be discussed by the Policy and Resources Cabinet Committee on 9 November 2021.
+The proposed decision was discussed and endorsed by the Policy and Resources Cabinet Committee on 9 November 2021.

 Financial implications: The sale of the property will result in a capital receipt for KCC which will be used to support the Council’s Capital Programme.
 Revenue costs are minimised due to the structuring of a conditional contract with further consultant fees being initially borne by the developer.